iluvcapra/bwavfile/README.md

 # bwavfile
 Rust Wave File Reader/Writer with Broadcast-WAV, MBWF and RF64 Support

+### Features

 This is currently a work-in-progress!

-### Features
+However many features presently work:

-- Read standard WAV, Broadcast-Wave, and 64-bit RF64 and BW64 wave files with one interface for all types with transparent format detection.
+- [x] Read standard WAV, Broadcast-Wave, and 64-bit RF64 and BW64 wave files with one interface for all types with transparent format detection.
+- [ ] Wave/RF64 file writing with transparent promotion from WAV to Broadcast-WAV.
-- Unified format definition interface for standard and extended-format wave files.
+- [x] Unified format definition interface for standard and extended-format wave files.
-- Read channel/speaker map metadata.
+- [x] Read channel/speaker map metadata.
+- [x] iXML and ADM XML metadata.
+- [ ] Broadcast-WAV Level and Quality metadata.
+- [ ] Cue list, label, and labeled text metadata.
-- Read standard EBU Broadcast-Wave metadata and decode to fields, including timestamp and SMPTE UMID.
+- [x] Read standard EBU Broadcast-Wave metadata and decode to fields, including timestamp and SMPTE UMID.
-- Validate the compatibility of a given wave file for certain regimes.
+- [x] Validate the compatibility of a given wave file for certain regimes.
-- Metadata support for ambisonic B-format.
+- [x] Metadata support for ambisonic B-format.

-### In Progress

-- Wave/RF64 file writing.
-- iXML and ADM XML metadata reading/writing.

 ## Use Examples